Frequently Asked QuestionsFiling U.S. expat tax return

 4. Can I file a tax return on my own or do I need a U.S. tax specialist?

 The United States is only one of two countries in the world whose taxes are based on citizenship.
 If you are a U.S. person abroad, there is a whole different system of requirements, tax laws, deductions, credits and exceptions available.
 You may not benefit or utilize most of them if you decide to prepare taxes on your own.
-Hiring a U.S. tax preparer will save you time, nerves and money.
+Hiring a U.S. tax preparer will save you time, nerves and money when filing U. S. taxes from abroad.
 They will minimize your tax burden or even gets you a refund if you qualify, while you can focus on your income producing activities.
 The introduction of FATCA (The Foreign Account Tax Compliance Act) in 2010 changed the game for a lot of Americans abroad.

 Expats who prepare their own returns have to figure out the best strategy to minimize their U.S. tax liability on their own.
 It is not impossible!
 In fact, it’s really fun if you are a tax geek like us.
 However, it can be a complex, time-consuming task without any guarantee that knowledge and experience will produce the most beneficial outcome.
 You may want to do your own taxes when you have a really simple return, meaning that you do not have any investments, rental properties, own a business or face another complex tax situation.
 In this case, tax software can walk you through.
 As they use different kinds of tax return preparation, the software can sometimes lead to different results because of the way the wizards are set up, so if you have a complicated return with a lot of deductions it can pay to try two or more kinds of tax software.